Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-njN-07Q5-8s.md

 ### Transcript

-> yeah some flying vehicles for overhead view of the factory there are other solutions to a red overhead view of the factory uh also like a yeah i mean there are jet packs so that's kind of a thing but
+> yeah some flying vehicles for overhead view of the factory there are other solutions to a red overhead view of the factory, also like a yeah i mean there are jet packs so that's kind of a thing but